ben-xo/vu2/README.txt

 the beat pins are designed to spice up the visualisers when low pass analog beats are sent to them. experiment...

+Software

+1) Set up Arduino Studio
+2) Install FastLED lib
+3) REPLACE FastLED lib with the version from https://github.com/ben-xo/FastLED .
+This version has modifications to enable interrupts in certain places in order to not drop samples.
+4) Load vu3.ino into Arduino Studio
+5) edit config.h . set your strip length. maybe comment out the DEBUG defines if i left them uncommented
+6) program arduino

+There is a screensaver which kicks in after 15 seconds silence, but when there's a signal it is back to VU.
+You might need to adjust the levels low or high!
+Sensitivity CAN be adjusted with care in sampler.cpp (or with resistors)

+Push button to change modes.

+Enhancements

+* You can attach LEDs (output, LED to GND) to the LED pins mentioned in config.h.
+They will show a binary of which mode is currently in effect.
+* if you hold down the button at start up it will enter test mode and the LEDs will be a simple level meter so you can test it before attaching. the Neopixel strip